alenstein/alx-project-nexus/README.md

 The ProDev program is an intensive, hands-on journey into the world of modern, enterprise-level software engineering.
 The curriculum was designed to bridge the gap between knowing a technology (like Python) and understanding how to use it to build robust, scalable, and maintainable applications.

-My journey progressed from advanced Python concepts—like building practical database toolkits with decorators—to iteratively developing a complete travel booking platform.
+My journey progressed from advanced Python concepts; like building practical database toolkits with decorators to iteratively developing a complete travel booking platform.
 This flagship project evolved from a simple Django application into a full-featured system complete with:

-* A secure **Chapa payment gateway** integration.
+* A secure **Chapa payment gateway** integration (**in test mode**).

 * An asynchronous **Celery task queue** with a **RabbitMQ** broker for handling email notifications.